-1. Bureau of Indian Affairs General Assistance (BIA GA) is a federally funded program administered by the Bureau of Indian Affairs (BIA) through its local agency or a tribe.
-The program makes periodic payments to needy Indians.

-1. BIA GA payments are federally funded income based on need and, therefore, count as income on a dollar-for-dollar basis regardless of whether they are paid in cash or in kind.
+- A. This type of income is defined as follows: - 1.
+Bureau of Indian Affairs General Assistance (BIA GA) is a federally funded program administered by the Bureau of Indian Affairs (BIA) through its local agency or a tribe.
+The program makes periodic payments to needy Indians. - B. This type of income is treated as follows: - 1.
+BIA GA payments are federally funded income based on need and, therefore, count as income on a dollar-for-dollar basis regardless of whether they are paid in cash or in kind.
 The \$50/\$20 per month general income exclusion does not apply.